This amplifier was originaly built into an old car amplifier chassis using the original 12v to 24v SMPS power supply.

 By this time the place is getting very untidy and the girlfriend is going insane!

 Back of heatsinks, pitty they are also a bit of a mess but I got given these for free so won’t complain, perhaps I could spray them ?

-Looks nice to me anyway! interesting to note that the driver transistors with mini heatsinks are getting hotter perhaps because the rail voltage is now around 26v, you can also see in this picture the power supply to convert from 240v to 12v, its a 600w SMPS so hopefully enough power there.
+Looks nice to me anyway! interesting to note that the driver transistors with mini heatsinks are getting hotter perhaps because the rail voltage is now around 26v, you can also see in this picture (bottom left) the power supply to convert from 240v to 12v, its a 600w SMPS so hopefully enough power there.
 I have taken the fan out of it however as it was very noisy!